armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

-* Populist strongmen promising to advance the will of "the people", just not through traditional democratic structures and only inasfar as they can stay in power.  **Economically, the fundamental problem with populism is its hostilility to private property rights, which is incompatible with sustaining a free market.**
+* Populist strongmen promising to advance the will of "the people", just not through traditional democratic structures and only inasfar as they can stay in power.
+Economically, the fundamental problem with populism is its hostilility to private property rights, which is inimical to sustaining a free market.

 People in the first category, especially the economic positivists, who believed that the best government is one run scientifically by an intellectual